waferbaby/dimples/README.md

 Today I read documentation about a static site generator.
 ```

-As your pages, posts and templates are rendered, Dimples will look for a `layout` element in the frontmatter and use that to render the file's contents within the template (otherwise, it's rendered as is.)
+As your pages, posts and templates are rendered, Dimples will look for a `layout` element in the front matter and use that to render the file's contents within the template (otherwise, it's rendered as is.)
 The `layout` value will map to a template file in `templates/` without the file extension, so `layout: post` would match `templates/post.erb`.

 ## Generation